frequently asked questions

 How do I know which flower variety my tuber is?

-Each tuber has been ID tagged with a five-letter stock keeping unit (SKU) using an indelible pencil or marker.
+Each tuber we send has been ID tagged with a five-letter stock keeping unit (SKU) using an indelible pencil or marker.
 If you go to the Chelan Butte Dahliary website, you can simply type the SKU into the search box, select "enter", and the associated flower variety's product page will appear.
 The packing slip that comes with your shipment also has the SKU listed adjacent to each variety purchased.

 our guarantee